Accenture/mercury/docs/guides/CHAPTER-6.md

     /*
      * For demonstration, we are using ByteArrayOutputStream.
      * For production code, you should stream the input to persistent storage
-     * or other streaming method.
+     * or handle the input stream directly.
      */
     ByteArrayOutputStream out = new ByteArrayOutputStream();
     ObjectStreamReader in = consumer.getInputStream(1000);